Women’s History Month Activities for All Ages (Plus Free Posters)

 Top 10 Women’s History Month Activities and Resources

-These activities will engage students at any age, and are simple for teachers too.
+These activities will engage students at any age and are simple for teachers too.
 Use our resource lists and roundups to find famous women, women’s history facts, quotes, podcasts, and more.

 Introduce a new famous woman each day

-Learn more: Famous Women in History Everyone Should Know
+Try it: Famous Women in History Everyone Should Know

 Embrace diversity during Women’s History Month

-Learn more: Famous Black Women Everyone Should Know
+Try it: Famous Black Women Everyone Should Know

 Share amazing women’s history facts